nickytonline/source.nickytonline.github.io/src/pages/blog/2019-01-21-any-contribution-to-oss-is-valuable.md

 ---
 We hear people say it all the time, but I would like to reiterate it.
 Any contribution you make to open source is a valuable contribution.
 Sure we all like adding features or fixing bugs in a project, but updating documentation is still worthwhile.
 I was reminded of this on the weekend.

-My site is currently using [Gatsby](https://gatsbyjs.org), an awesome static site generator on steroids.
+My site is currently using [Gatsby](https://gatsbyjs.org), an awesome React based static site generator on steroids.

 https://twitter.com/amber1ey/status/1042796116255879168